Tom Cotton Calls out China in Stark Contrast to President Joe Biden

 China is trying very hard to become the world leader and to get that moniker.
 And to be able to do that, they have to gain the confidence of other countries.
 And as long as they’re engaged in activity that is contrary to basic human rights, it’s going to be hard for them to do that.

-Biden appeared to concede his answer was not clearcut.
+Biden conceded his answer was not clearcut.

 “But it’s much more complicated than that.
 I’m — I shouldn’t have tried to talk China policy in 10 minutes on television here,” he said.